-The following letter was written to PayPal on 13 January 2015 after sending an invoice using their ‘Create an Invoice’ service and receiving payment on 9 December 2014.
+The following letter of complaint was written to PayPal on 13 January 2015 after sending an invoice using their ‘Create an Invoice’ service and receiving payment in December 2014.
 It shows that even the biggest of corporations need to carefully consider how it treats the smallest of its customers.
 Business transactions are all about dealing with people and their expectations.

 In response to your fourth request for further information before you approve my Business PayPal account, please find responses below to each of your items: